Eileenzyf/ISO-App-Prediction/README.md

 	- **Epic 2:** Feature Engineering
 		-	**Story 1:** Variable transformation
 	- **Epic 3:** Model Building to predict the number of reviews and ratings using a set of attributes.
 		-  **Story 1:** Split the data set to training and test set
 		-	**Story 2:** Run a simple linear regression model to use its R square as the naive baseline.
 Check variable importance and residual plot to determine what advanced model to use.
 		-	**Story 3:** Run Neural Network, Random Forest Model to predict the number of reviews and ratings.
 Making sure the model hit the performance metrics.
+		-	**Story 4:** If models above don’t perform well as expected, try more such as gradient boosting, GAM, etc.
-		-	**Story 4:** Text analysis or sentiment analysis of app descriptions to see the correlation between certain words and popularity of the apps.
+		-	**Story 5:** Text analysis or sentiment analysis of app descriptions to see the correlation between certain words and popularity of the apps.
 	-  **Epic 4:** Build Pipeline
 		 -	**Story 1:** Set up the environment
 		 -	**Story 2:** Move algorithm from local to AWS